arpitbbhayani/articles/blogs/bayesian-average.md

 ![scoring function for bayesian average rating system](https://user-images.githubusercontent.com/4745789/79066769-111b3f80-7cd8-11ea-979e-6437334ccbba.png)

-One of the most important property of Bayesian Average is the fact that the pre-existing belief acts as a support which oversees that the score does not flucture too abruptly and it smoothens with more number of ratings.
+One of the most important properties of Bayesian Average is the fact that the pre-existing belief acts as support which oversees that the score does not fluctuate too abruptly and it smoothens with more number of ratings.

 ## Applying Bayesian Average to movies dataset
 After applying the above mentioned Bayesian Average scoring function to our Movie dataset, we get the following movies as top 10

 ![top 10 movies by Basysian Average](https://user-images.githubusercontent.com/4745789/79066961-686ddf80-7cd9-11ea-87d7-7e7e582ab9ac.png)

 Pretty impressive list!
-The list contains almost all the famous movies that we all think makes the cut.
-Bayesian average thus provides a bounded score that is a measure of quality of the item, by using prior-belief i.e. system's mean.
+The list contains almost all the famous movies that we all think make the cut.
+Bayesian average thus provides a bounded score that is a measure of the quality of the item, by using prior-belief i.e. system's mean.

 ## Analyzing how Bayesian Average changes the rank
 Now that we have seen that the Bayesian Average is, in fact, an excellent way to rank items in a rating system, we find how the rank of an item changes as it receives more ratings.
 Below we plot the change in the percentile rank of the movies: [Kingsman](https://en.wikipedia.org/wiki/Kingsman:_The_Secret_Service), [Logan](https://en.wikipedia.org/wiki/Logan_(film)) and [The Scorpion King](https://en.wikipedia.org/wiki/The_Scorpion_King).